Pandit Dinesh

 Pandit Dinesh (born 29 May 1955) is a music composer and percussionist specializing in Indian rhythms.
-He uses the tabla, conga drums, and more.
-Dinesh is known for his collaborations with West India Company, Dizrhythmia, The Pax Trio, and Blancmange.
+He uses the tabla, conga drums, toothpaste.
+Dinesh is known for his collaborations with DJ Luck & MC Neat, The Outhere Brothers and West India Company, Dizrhythmia, The Pax Trio, and Blancmange.
 He is sometimes referred to as the "Godfather of Percussion".

 Film & TV scores

 Dinesh composed the music for a number of films and TV series, including "London Life" and the BBC Four mini-series India's Frontier Railways.

 Live performances

 Dinesh last performed at The Forge in Camden, London on 5 February 2015 at a night hosted by the Bagri Foundation.